This post may contain affiliate links. Read the full disclosure here.

-Should my breastfeeding meal plan be low-carb, low-fat or low-calorie?
+Should my breastfeeding meal plan be low-carb, low-fat, or low-calorie?

 If your food is colorful, grows from the ground, or is a real animal or plant-based protein, then it is okay.
 There can be a lot of stress when trying to decide whether low-carb, keto or even counting macros is right for your body.

 What does a good breastfeeding meal plan for weight loss look like?

-I created a full, 21-day meal plan for mamas in my program, which helps guide mamas and give them a lot of options on nutrient-dense meals.
-I think a good meal plan for one day would go as follows:
+We’ve created a full, recipe book for mamas in our program, which helps guide mamas and gives them a lot of options for nutrient-dense meals.

-Turkey slices on top of cucumbers with mustard, roasted veggies, half baked sweet potato, 1 slice of avocado toast on sprouted bread
+Turkey slices on top of cucumbers with mustard, roasted veggies, half-baked sweet potato, 1 slice of avocado toast on sprouted bread

 That’s what will get you results, while still feeling realistic.

 What foods should you avoid in your breastfeeding meal plan?

-There are definitely some foods you don’t want to be a part of your breastfeeding diet, even if they seem apropriate for weight loss.
-These are foods that are processed and full of artificial sweeteners.
-Some examples are:
+There are definitely some foods you don’t want to be a part of your breastfeeding diet, even if they seem appropriate for weight loss.

-- Low-calorie crackers, chips and snacks
+- Low-calorie crackers, chips, and snacks

 - Diet sodas

-- Sugar-free juices and candies with aspartame, sucralose or other chemical sweeteners
+- Sugar-free juices and candies with aspartame, sucralose, or other chemical sweeteners

-- Deep fried foods
+- Deep-fried foods

 - Processed soy foods like faux chicken nuggets (many of these are full of chemicals)

-Some of them are lower calorie, so they may be helpful to keep your calories low, but they don’t necessarily nourish your body, which is our goal.
+Some of them are lower-calorie, so they may be helpful to keep your calories low, but they don’t necessarily nourish your body, which is our goal.

 Does your breastfeeding diet affect your breast milk?